-- An existing OpenStack cloud environment should be available with admin login credentials - A user with OVS access is required to enable OVS-Mirror.
+- An existing OpenStack cloud environment should be available with admin project and login credentials to create a monitoring domain. - A user with OVS access is required to enable OVS-Mirror.
 The user can be an admin or can be a user with a custom role that has the permissions and the ability to list projects.
-Refer to OpenStack Role Privileges Required to Enable OVS Mirroring for the elevated privileges required. - · A working GigaVUE-FM with latest build.
+Refer to OpenStack Role Privileges Required to Enable OVS Mirroring for the elevated privileges required. - A working GigaVUE-FM with latest build.